Trams in Moscow: Tram network today

 As of 2021, Moscow has introduced open gangway trams beginning with service in the north-west of the city.
 These trains accommodate 110 passengers and have 18% more seats than those of the previous generation, as well as USB ports and media screens.

 In August 2021, Moscow ended operations of the Czech-designed high-floor Tatra T3 trams, which had operated in the city since 1963.

+In 2024, the testing of self-driving Vityaz-M version was launched.
+On 3rd of September 2025, the first fully self-operational tram in the world entered it's service on Line 10 in Strogino District, however, driver's presence was still required in case of emergency.
+By 2026, they entered service on other lines along with regular trams.